ChannelMonitoringProject/passage/README.md

 You need to set an API key in order to run the AIS position reports API.
 Head to https://aisstream.io/ and get yourself an API Key then edit `.env` to set the `AIS_STREAM_API_KEY`.

 You also need to run services such as Apache Kafka and Airflow.
+As well as postgres and redis.
 In another terminal run `docker compose up`

 You can use the kafka-ui by browsing to http://localhost:8080/ui/clusters/ais/all-topics